-WINDSHIELD WASHER VALVE
+WINDSHIELD WASHER SOLENOID

-A valve located at the helm controls your windshield washer.
-Water may be sprayed on the windshield by opening this valve with the freshwater system pressurized.
-To pressurize, place the freshwater switch on the DC panel in the "on" position.
+The wiper switch located on the helm switch panel controls your windshield washer.
+Water may be sprayed on the windshield by pressing the wiper switch to the down position with the freshwater system pressurized.
+To pressurize, place the freshwater switch on the helm switch panel to the "on" position.
+Both wipers will operate and both washers will spray until the wiper switch is turned off.